cloudfoundry/docs-bosh/content/cli-v2.md

     Runs errand job by name.

-    - `--keep-alive` flag keeps VM around where errand was executing
+    - `--keep-alive` preserve errand VM after it finishes executing
-    - `--when-changed` flag indicates whether to skip running an errand if it previously ran (successfully finished) and errand job configuration did not change
+    - `--when-changed` skip running an errand if it previously ran (successfully finished) and errand job configuration did not change
-    - `--download-logs` flag indicates whether to download full errand logs to a directory specified by `--logs-dir` (defaults to the current directory)
+    - `--download-logs` download full errand logs to a directory specified by `--logs-dir` (defaults to the current directory)
-    - `--instance=` flag select which instances to use for errand execution (v2.0.31+)
+    - `--instance=` select instances to use for errand execution (v2.0.31+)

     See [Errands](errands.md) for details.